Episiotomy Complications and Side Effects

 - Sexual dysfunction (pain during sexual intercourse)

 Why was there such a major shift in medical procedure?
-The episiotomy was first suggested back in the mid-eighteenth century but did not become widely practiced until the beginning of the twentieth century.
+Episiotomy was first suggested back in the mid-eighteenth century but did not become widely practiced until the beginning of the twentieth century.
 In 1969, episiotomies were done in 63% of vaginal births in the US.

 Doctors thought that episiotomies made childbirth easier because it stretched the pelvic floor less and prevented the perineum from tearing.
-In the late twentieth century however, research done initially by female doctors revealed that women experienced less trauma and healed better without episiotomies.
-Use of episiotomies in normal, uncomplicated pregnancies is no longer accepted medical practice.
+In the late twentieth century, research (done initially by female doctors) revealed that women experienced less trauma and healed better without episiotomies.
+The use of episiotomies in normal, uncomplicated pregnancies is no longer accepted medical practice.

 Isn’t tearing bad?
 Actually, 40% to 85% of all women who deliver vaginally will tear.
 This is simply a result of the natural birthing process.
 About two-thirds will get stitches.
 However, these tears are mostly shallow and minor and heal within a few weeks.
 Severe tears happen in only .5% to 2.5% of vaginal deliveries.